The 7 best tax-efficient investments in the UK (2026 guide)

 N/A

-Tax-free (if in ISA)
+Tax-free (if held in an ISA)

 £20,000 (ISA limit)